Bitte aktualisieren Sie Ihren Browser zur korrekten Anzeige dieser Webseite.

 Studium

-The MA Visual Communication program allows you to expand your existing design expertise to include skills in concept, critique and method, for instance in order to reorient or widen your design practice, to take leading positions in the creative industry, or to take first steps into a career in academia (e.g., teaching).
-During your studies you will work in an explorative and future-oriented way and strive for new insights, methods and/or aesthetics.
+The MA Visual Communication (Major) program allows you to expand your existing design expertise to include skills in concept, critique and method, for instance in order to reorient or widen your design practice, to take leading positions in the creative industry, or to take first steps into a career in academia (e.g., teaching or research).
+During your studies you will work in an explorative, collaborative, postdisciplinary and future-oriented way and strive for new insights, methods and/or aesthetics.
 The focus of the program lies on reflective, multi-modal and multi-perspective ways of working: you are prepared to question your creative practice and are open to new viewpoints.
-The individual focus of the Master's diploma project also allows you to acquire knowledge in related fields (e.g. art, media or social sciences) or in relation to new technologies.
-In your studies, you will benefit from an interdisciplinary environment and diverse internal, external, local and international networks.
-As a graduate you will thus be able to adapt to new fields of activity in a rapidly changing professional field.

 Program Structure